 “The out-of-pocket maximum is another important consideration when comparing plans,” says Mak.
 “This number tells you the most that you’ll pay for in-network medical care during a calendar year when enrolled in a health insurance plan.”

-If you have employer-sponsored coverage, you’ll likely be offered resources during open enrollment to help with decision making, says Brian Colburn, senior vice president of corporate development and strategy at Alegeus, a technology provider for administration of healthcare benefit accounts.
+If you have employer-sponsored coverage, you’ll likely be offered resources during open enrollment to help with decision-making, says Brian Colburn, senior vice president of corporate development and strategy at Alegeus, a technology provider for the administration of healthcare benefit accounts.
 Employers can be a rich source of info, yet he says many people don’t take advantage of the opportunity.

-“We did a recent survey that showed workers are struggling to make the right benefit enrollment decisions, and 63 percent simply reenroll in the same plan as the prior year,” says Colburn.
+“We did a recent survey that showed workers are struggling to make the right benefit enrollment decisions, and 63% simply reenroll in the same plan as the prior year,” says Colburn.
 That can be true even if their health has changed, such as by receiving a chronic condition diagnosis.